abasadpour/UrgencyDDMonSpecies/README.md

 Run plot_within_species_figures.m within the Matlab Code folder to plot Figs 2-4 in the paper.

-Run plot_between_species_figures.m within the Matlab Code folder to plot Fig 5 in the paper.
+Run plot_between_species_figures.m within the Matlab Code folder to plot Fig S1 in the Supplementary.